How to Take a Snapshot on VMware Fusion in Mac & macOS

 FactorExplanationEffect on Time

 Disc TypeIt explains the use of SSD (Solid State Drive) or HDD (Hard Disk Drive).
 However, SSDs are faster.
-Also, if you have an NVMe disk, the time is reduced to the maximum extent.Using SSD shortens the time.
+Also, if you have an NVMe disk, the time is reduced to the maximum extent.Using an SSD shortens the time.
 NVMe makes it even shorter.

 Memory (RAM)It is the amount of memory of the virtual machine and the host computer.
 More memory provides faster processing.
 In particular, newer technologies like DDR5 shorten the time.More RAM shortens the time.